giuliorm/hh-big-data/RESEARCH.md

 2. Retrieve a skill set of every vacancy
 3. Transform text representation of every vacancy to numeric feature vector.
 4. Form vacancies dataset with required fields.
-[4a.]
-(This issue is optional).
-Apply PCA to reduce feature space of a dataset.
+5. (Optional) Apply PCA to reduce feature space of a dataset.
-5. Clusterize vacancies in the obtained dataset.
+6. Clusterize vacancies in the obtained dataset.
-6. For every vacancy: Compute a relevance.
+7. For every vacancy: Compute a relevance.
-7. For every skill in the each vacancy's skill set: Compute a relative weight of skill.
+8. For every skill in the each vacancy's skill set: Compute a relative weight of skill.
-8. Compute Pareto optimality for the most frequent skill sets.
+9. Compute Pareto optimality for the most frequent skill sets.

 Below a detailed explanation of every item is given.
 **Remember, that items below describe only required functionality, but not the